 Of course you can reverse the trip.
 Start at Canal and 16th, and drive or walk west on 16th to Halsted St. To get to the intersection from downtown, take a westbound street to Canal (Union Station is on Canal between Jackson and Adams), and head south about a mile or so to 16th.
 Turn right onto 16th and park.
 From the expressway, take the Roosevelt Road exit and go east to Canal.
 Then head south on Canal to 16th.

 UNION AVENUE.
 The Halsted station is on BNSF's ex-Chicago, Burlington & Quincy "racetrack," the triple track main line to Aurora.
 On the north end of the trackage is a single track line that parallels the racetrack and which rises on a viaduct as it heads east.
 Known as the "St. Charles Air Line," it is jointly owned by Canadian National (50%), BNSF (25%) and Union Pacific (25%).
 The Air Line passes over the Metra coach yards and Amtrak service facilities on a viaduct; it then crosses the south branch of the Chicago River and joins the CN/IC line from Iowa at 16th Street Crossing.
 Trains from the west heading for the CN/IC's Markham Yard and intermodal terminal in the south suburbs use the Air Line, as do Amtrak's City of New Orleans and Illini.
 To reach the CN/IC main line at the lakefront, the Amtrak trains come south from Union Station, and back around the south leg of the Canal Street Wye to the racetrack.
 They then access the Air Line and take it east to 16th Street, where they reach CN/IC rails.
 In addition, many Amtrak trains arriving from eastern points come up the south leg of the wye, and then back down the north leg into Union Station.
-They could avoid this 15 or 20 minute maneuver and head straight to the station, but Amtrak prefers these trains to enter the station rear-end first for the convenience of deboarding passengers (or so they say, it actually makes servicing the train for its next trip easier).
-Whether the passengers appreciate the extra time on the train is another matter.

 The racetrack of course sees many commuter trains (known as "dinkies" to railroad personnel), as well as Amtrak's California Zephyr, Southwest Chief and corridor trains to Quincy, Illinois.
 Freight traffic is not as plentiful here as it is further west, but there are still a fair number of transfers heading to or from BNSF yards to the west.
 These trains use the south leg of the wye to access the Amtrak/NS Chicago Line that runs south from Union Station.
 Union Pacific's Global I intermodal yard is also west of here, and some UP transfers can be seen using the south leg as well.
 Others use the Air Line, which also sees occasional CN transfers and road trains.
 At one time, the Air Line was paralleled on the north by a B&OCT route that also passed over the Metra/Amtrak area and crossed the river on a bridge next to the Air Line's.
 The bridge and viaduct are still there but the tracks--which carried Baltimore & Ohio, Soo Line, Pere Marquette and Chicago Great Western passenger trains to Grand Central Station--were taken up many years ago.
 Union Avenue tower once stood on the south side of the racetrack, but it was closed in 1992 and demolished shortly afterward.